Kiran-Lokesh/satvik-site-builder/AUTO-CATALOG-UPDATE.md

    - ✅ Product images changed in Sanity
    - ✅ Product prices updated in Sanity
    - ✅ Product descriptions modified in Sanity
-   - ✅ Updates appear in WhatsApp within 1 hour
+   - ✅ Updates appear in WhatsApp within 6 hours

 ## 🎯 Benefits

 - **No more manual updates**: Catalog stays fresh automatically
-- **Real-time sync**: Changes appear in WhatsApp within 1 hour
+- **Regular sync**: Changes appear in WhatsApp within 6 hours
 - **Reliable**: GitHub Actions are highly reliable
 - **Traceable**: Full history of all catalog updates
 - **Scalable**: Handles any number of product changes